julian7/redact/README.md

 This creates a secret key into `.git/redact` directory, and it also sets up diff / filter attributes for later use.

 Then, tell the repo which files are going to be encrypted.
-Create a `.gitignore` file like this one:
+Create a `.gitattributes` file like this one:

 ```text
 *.key filter=redact diff=redact